 Read time: 5 minutes

 The Exchange admin center (EAC) is the modern-day web-based management console for managing recent versions of the Exchange Server.
-It replaces the Exchange Control Panel (ECP) that allows you to control your mail settings.
+It replaces the Exchange Control Panel (ECP), which allows you to control your mail settings.
 There are times when you try to launch EAC, and you’re stopped by a message saying, “Could not load file or assembly.”

 This means you ‘cannot access ECP on new Exchange 2019 server,’ and further communication won’t be possible.